-Prior law generally required the county's senior juvenile court judge (or another juvenile court judge designated by the administrative judge or the senior judge) to serve as a member of the county family and children first council.
-The act removes the judge as a member and instead establishes the judge as a judicial advisor to the council.
+Current law generally requires the county's senior juvenile court judge (or another juvenile court judge designated by the administrative judge or the senior judge) to serve as a member of the county family and children first council.
+The bill removes the judge as a member of the county council and instead establishes the judge as a judicial advisor to the council.
 The judge may advise the council on the court's utilization of resources, services, or programs provided by the entities represented by the members of the county council and how those resources, services, or programs assist the court in its administration of justice.
-The act specifies that service of a judge as a judicial advisor to a county council is a judicial function.
+The bill specifies that service of a judge as a judicial advisor to a county council is a judicial function.
 (R.C.
 121.37(B)(1).)